geerlingguy/youtube/Sponsors.md

 My work with Uptime Lab's Compute Blade (which I'm still excited to recieve... someday) has given me a little more pause when I talk about anything using crowd funding.
 If I talk about any crowdfunded projects now, I lead with multiple warnings that you might not even get the thing, ever!

 I have backed a number of projects which never went to production, and I know that's part of the gamble with hardware startups!
 But some people don't, and they feel betrayed if they are led to believe they're 'buying' something by backing it.
 I try to do as much as I can to dispell that myth, but it's an ongoing problem in the hardware space.

+## Waveshare

+> Type: Equipment for test/review

+Waveshare regularly sends new products for feedback.
+I generally don't review them or feature them on my channel, but every once in a while, one appears in a project I'm working on.

+I purchase a ton from Waveshare, too.
+They have a ton of useful electronics, displays, HATs, adapters, and accessories for the type of projects I work on.